ceramic-sf/quick-boi-source/bolq.md

 Given that a computer can [simulate a human mind](#computers-can-simulate-a-human-brain), computers can be conscious.

-*Computers can be conscious, because they can simuate human brains, and we are conscious.*
+*Computers can be conscious, because they can simulate human brains, and we are conscious.*

 ### Quantum computers are possible